Fresno County still not meeting 1,500 tests per day for COVID-19 required by state

-FRESNO, California (KGPE) – Fresno County is still not meeting the required number of 1,500 test per-day for COVID-19.
+FRESNO, California (KSEE) – Fresno County is still not meeting the required number of 1,500 test per-day for COVID-19.

 The city is stepping in.
-CBS47 was told that the city council is planning to vote on Thursday to use money from its Federal Cares Act funds for mobile testing.
+KSEE24 was told that the city council is planning to vote on Thursday to use money from its Federal Cares Act funds for mobile testing.

 “One of the biggest challenges is in south Fresno, we have a huge gap of healthcare facilities unlike north Fresno where we have a lot of hospitals and medical clinics,” Fresno City Council President Miguel Arias said.